jeremykvlim/kattis/README.md

 Problems have to be solved using base programming language libraries or self-coded structures.
 External libraries, such as `Boost` for C++, `Apache Commons` for Java, `NumPy` for Python 3 and others are not available.
 However, you are allowed to attach multiple files in one submission, although I never bothered.

+I generally use `C++` unless the NUS course requires otherwise.
+I switch to `Python` if I require precision or big integer operations or if the solution is much shorter and simpler implementation-wise.

 ---

 My code isn't particularly optimized.
 I do try to come up with efficient solutions to the problems that don't just scrape by the time or memory limit, but I've been prioritising coding style as I want my code to be pleasant to read (with some _fun_ exceptions; if the solution is very simple, I try to get the shortest solution with Python).